Learn more about cookies

 The essential search service cookies enable the use of search services and search results.
 These cookies cannot be disabled by the user.

 We use non-essential cookies to collect site visitor statistics and analyse data.
 Our goal is to develop the quality and content of our website from the perspective of visitors.

 Skip main navigation

 Legislation is drafted in the ministry whose sphere of authority covers the matter.
 Finalised legislative motions (government proposals) are issued to the Parliament, which will review it on the basis of the committee report.
 The President of the Republic will confirm the bill approved by the Parliament and it will be published in the

 Finlex Data Bank.

 The drafting of a bill begins with a legislative drafting initiative, which may be a statement in the Government Programme, the commencement of drafting of an EU instrument requiring national implementation, the result of a minister's or ministry's own initiative on the basis of the monitoring of implementation and impacts, or the result of a citizens' initiative.

-The government website explains how the Government works, and gives information on initiatives and pending decisions, the Government Programme, the State Budget and also provides links to ministry websites.
+The Finnish Government website explains how the Government works, and gives information on initiatives and pending decisions, the Government Programme, the State Budget and also provides links to ministry websites.
 The Regulatory drafting and development

 Information packages on major legislative initiatives – the LATI service – contain information on key legislative initiatives.
 The packages are compiled by the specialists of the Library of Parliament and cover the period both before and during the parliamentary process.
 They include news, comparative legal material, literature and research concerning the initiative in question as well as the opportunities for citizens to participate in the initiative.